muggy8/improbable/have-and-havenot/FzeXuZCU.md

 "Do it."

-Ethan was a bit startled by my snappy responce and but quickly regained his posture and began the process of controlling another person's Sphere of Influence.
+Ethan was a bit startled by my snappy response and but quickly regained his posture and began the process of controlling another person's Sphere of Influence.

 "Permission for Influence Extention" Ethan chanted.

 "Granted" I chanted in return.

-As soon as those words left my mouth, an unfarmiliar feeling of losing controle over a part of myself washed over the area that normally would have been part of my Sphere of Influence.
+As soon as those words left my mouth, an unfamiliar feeling of losing control over a part of myself washed over the area that normally would have been part of my Sphere of Influence.

 "M-master Mikay, please place Phanna on the ground and place your hands over their body" Ethan requested.

-I've seen Ethan perform the examination a couple times before so I had a pretty good idea what this position was supposed look like.
+I've seen Ethan perform the examination a couple of times before so I had a pretty good idea what this position was supposed to look like.

 I quickly got Phanna and myself into position but without the assistance of Strengthen, this task became much harder than I was used to.